Retinoschisin

 Retinoschisin also known as X-linked juvenile retinoschisis protein is a lectin that in humans is encoded by the RS1 gene.

 It is a soluble, cell-surface protein that plays an important role in the maintenance of the retina where it is expressed and secreted by retinal bipolar cells and photoreceptors, as well as in the pineal gland.
 Retinoschisin (RS1) is encoded by the gene RS1 located on the X chromosome at p22.1.
-Young males who have an RS1 mutation are susceptible to retinoschisis, and X-linked eye disease which causes macular degeneration and can lead to a loss of vision.
+Young males who have an RS1 mutation are susceptible to retinoschisis, an X-linked eye disease which causes macular degeneration and can lead to a loss of vision.

 Function

 Retinoschisin is an extracellular protein that plays a crucial role in the cellular organization of the retina: it binds the plasma membranes of various retinal cells tightly to maintain the structure of the retina.
 In addition to enabling cell-to-cell adhesion, it has been shown that retinoschisin interacts with the sodium/potassium-ATPase (Na/K-ATPase) which resides in the plasma membrane.
 RS1 also plays a role in the regulation on intracellular MAP kinase signalling.